 - compare different ways of working

-Keep up to date with costing news by signing up to receive our costing newsletter.
-You can also find out where we’ll be speaking in the events section of the newsletter.
+Keep up-to-date with costing news with our twice monthly costing newsletter.
 Email firstname.lastname@example.org to be added to our distribution list.

 Please email any questions, feedback or suggestions to email@example.com.